sagemath/sagewiki_to_gh-2022-10-10/topology.md

 <<Anchor(recognizer)>>
 === 3-manifold recognizer ===
 The [[http://www.csu.ac.ru/~trk/spine/|3-manifold recognizer]] was developed by the research group of Sergei Matveev at Chelyabinsk State University.
 It provides a very successful and fast heuristics for recognizing whether two given closed 3-dimensional manifolds are homeomorphic.
-Although there is no guarantee that it succeeds in all cases, it was able to classify all 13396 closed orientable irreducible manifolds that can be presented by a singular triangulation of up to 11 tetrahedra.
+Although there is no guarantee that it succeeds in all cases, it was able to classify all 13396 closed orientable irreducible manifolds that can be presented by (non-classical) triangulations of up to 11 tetrahedra.

-However, I am not sure if it is open source and if it provides sufficient support on various platforms.
-So far, I only know a program for Windows, and the last version is of 2006.
+The source code for this program appears not to be publicly available, and a Windows binary from 2006 is the only version offered on the above webpage.

 == Knots ==